 Your Response: How Will You Engage With the Trinity?

-Friend, the triune God is not a doctrine to master but a Person to love.
-He is the Father who cherishes you, the Son who redeemed you, and the Spirit who renews you.
-As you seek Him, may you echo Paul’s prayer: “That I may know him, and the power of his resurrection” (Philippians 3:10).
-The journey begins now—will you take the next step?
+Friend, the triune God is not a doctrine to master intellectually but a Person to love wholeheartedly.
+He is the Father who cherishes you as His beloved child, the Son who redeemed you at infinite cost, and the Spirit who renews you daily.
+As you seek Him with all your heart, may you echo Paul's prayer and discover the inexhaustible riches found in knowing God.

 Share this post